 Even with the same or similar services to other wedding hair and makeup companies, only you can do what you do.
 People buy you as much as they buy your services and it’s by making your personality shine across your branding and marketing that you can really sell yourself.
 Finding your USP and knowing the direction you want your business to go in can really help with this.

 Everyone wants new customers, and a lot of them!
 But there’s so much value in looking after the customers you already have.
 Once you’ve got a customer, make sure to keep in touch for repeat services – that way, you’re less likely to lose them to a competitor down the line.

-For more help in differentiating yourself from your competition and not being intimidated by it, download my free guide on how to start using marketing in your bridal business.
+For more help in differentiating yourself from your competition and not being intimidated by it, find out how to promote your bridal business here.
 Look forward to connecting with you!